elysia-lys/flutter_ecommerce_with_payment_api/README.md

 So, you can just run, to create the build file

-Then stop running can type 'flutter run --' on your terminal
+Then stop running and type 'flutter run --' on your terminal

 It should start the app faster than running 'run & debugged'